 In addition, the care provider must submit the patient records for the treatment appointment.

-The insurance company informs the injured person of the claim having been instituted.
+The insurance company notifies the employee after the claim has been initiated.
 The insurance company must also ensure that all the documents necessary for making a decision on the claim are at its disposal as soon as possible.

-The Act contains specifics provisions on the injured person having to apply for compensation within one year after the costs were incurred.
+For certain types of compensation, the claim must be submitted within one year after the costs were incurred.
 These include: